-You know how very much important it is to engage your workforce in a culture of continuous learning.
+A culture of continuous learning is critical in keeping the employees engaged and grow with the company.
 If you know this then you perhaps also know that learning drives business in the organisation.
 But what you don’t know perhaps is if learners are actually learning enough, effectively, using the right kind of content to get the maximum return on investment you are making in their learning processes.

 With the Learning Management System [LMS] becoming an indispensable part of design and development, organisations need look no farther to wed their Learning Management System to an effective learner analytics to leverage relevant data for long term gains.
 This makes learning a more focused and result oriented exercise.

 What, then, is Learner Telemetry?
 Simply put, it is ‘the measurement, collection, analysis, and reporting of data about learners and their contexts.’
 The purpose of data is ‘to gain a better understanding of the user’ and ‘to optimize their learning experiences.’
 Using learner telemetry tools through LMS, organisations can now decode many of the learning puzzles and find answers to conducting purposeful learning.

 Especially, in a data-driven learning management system learner analytics help manage the learning process more effectively.
 This is besides the LMS’ usefulness in the management of classroom learning, gamifying learning, mobile learning, social learning, etc. Organisations also use LMS to organise eLearning courses, to track and schedule online learning, and then generate report on learning programmes.

 From an organisation perspective learner analytics for learning management systems is a great return on investment.